Basic Usage

 # Result: OWLObjectIntersectionOf((OWLClass(IRI('http://example.com/family#','female')), OWLObjectMaxCardinality(property=OWLObjectProperty(IRI('http://example.com/family#','hasChild')),2,filler=OWLClass(IRI('http://example.com/family#','person')))))

 In these examples we showed a fraction of owlapy.
-You can explore the api documentation to learn more about all classes in owlapy.
+You can explore the api documentation to learn more about all classes in owlapy and check more examples in the examples directory.